bmellink/IBusBM/README.md

   // adding 2 sensors to generate some dummy data IBus.addSensor(IBUSS_RPM);
   IBus.addSensor(IBUSS_TEMP);

-  // we need to process the IBUS sensor protocol handler frequently enough (at least once each ms) to ensure the response data
-  // from the sensor is sent on time to the receiver
-  // Timer0 is already used for millis() - we'll just interrupt somewhere in the middle and call the TIMER0_COMPA_vect interrupt
-  OCR0A = 0xAF;
-  TIMSK0 |= _BV(OCIE0A);
 }

 void loop() {
-  IBusServo.loop(); // read the latest servo values
   // show first 8 servo channels
   for (int i=0; i<8 ; i++) {
     Serial.print(IBusServo.readChannel(i), HEX);